How to Use White Noise to Get Babies to Sleep

 Not every baby will need a white noise machine, but for those that do, safety should come first.

-Recent studies have suggested that many white noise machines are, in fact, too loud.
+Recent studies have suggested that many white noise machines for babies are, in fact, too loud for babies to sleep to.
 The loudest setting on many machines can exceed the 50-dB limit enforced in hospital nurseries.
 Some machines can be even louder, generating more than 85 dB at typical crib-mounted distances.
 That’s the limit at which OSHA requires hearing protection.
-That is also, not to put too fine a point on it, a seriously bad idea to put next to a child.
+That is also, not to put too fine a point on it, a seriously bad idea to put next to a baby.

 - Turn white noise machines all the way down to start.
 The idea is to make it work at the lowest volume possible.
 Most machines can exceed the maximum decibel level recommended for hospital nurseries.